-Modern numerical methods are capable of accurate predictions of "wind-sea" for offshore areas, especially if there is good quality, sequential wind data available to provide the basic input conditions.
+Modern numerical methods are capable of accurate predictions of "wind-sea" for offshore areas, especially if there are good quality, sequential wind data available to provide the basic input conditions.
 The final stage in numerical wave prediction is to transform such offshore wave information into corresponding nearshore conditions.
-This may be carried out just for a few offshore conditions (e.g. waves expected to occur only in exceptional storms), or for a whole wave "climate".
+This may be carried out for just a few offshore conditions (e.g. waves expected to occur only in exceptional storms), or for a whole wave "climate".
 For further details of the range of numerical techniques available, the reader is referred to a recent report by Dodd and Brampton (1995).
-However, in outline, all such models start from a digital representation of the water depths between the offshore point at which waves are predicted, and the stretch of coastline under consideration.
-A number of alternative techniques are available that calculate the way the wave energy propagates shoreward; they all include the processes of refraction and shoaling, and many can include other effects such as frictional dissipation, the shelter provided by offshore islands or headlands, the effects of tidal currents or the continuing growth of waves as they travel across the area being modelled.
+However, in outline all such models start from a digital representation of the water depths between the offshore point at which waves are predicted, and the stretch of coastline under consideration.
+A number of alternative techniques are available that calculate the way that wave energy propagates shoreward; they all include the processes of refraction and shoaling, and many can include other effects such as frictional dissipation, the shelter provided by offshore islands or headlands, the effects of tidal currents (particularly important at a number of locations within the channels which separate many of the islands) or the continuing growth of waves as they travel across the area being modelled.
 The accuracy of such transformation methods is generally good, provided an appropriate model has been chosen.
 The inshore wave climate has been derived at a number of locations along the coastline of this cell.
-These locations are detailed in Table 5 and are shown on Figure 6.
+These locations are detailed in Table 6 and shown in Figure 6.